 In fact, many large, profitable companies don’t pay dividends.
 Apple is a famous example.
 Why?
 Because innovation costs money, duh!

 Look, whether the profits get reinvested back into the company’s moneymaking machine or returned to investors as dividends – remember that those profits still belong to the shareholders.

 In the case of Apple, investors are just more interested in capital gains than dividends.
-Capital gains refers to the profit you make from the sale of any asset, like stocks.
+Capital gains refer to the profit you make from the sale of any asset, like stocks.
 Because if you could build a time machine and travel back to 2002, you should totally tell your younger, stupider self to go buy Apple stock!